Back to Top

 Noncredit Age Requirements

 AACC's noncredit courses are open to anyone with or without a diploma or degree who is 16 years or older by the first day of class.
-Classes for younger than 16 years old are offered through Kids in College and Family Time Intergenerational courses.
+Classes for those younger than 16 are offered through Kids in College and Family Time Intergenerational courses.
 For intergenerational courses, all youths must register and be accompanied by a registered adult.

 Noncredit Course Cancellations